lingrino/glen/README.md

   glen [command]

 Available Commands:
-  help        Help about any command version     Returns the current glen version
+  completion  Generate the autocompletion script for the specified shell help        Help about any command version     Returns the current glen version

 Flags:
-  -k, --api-key string       Your GitLab API key.
-NOTE - It's preferrable to specify your key as a GITLAB_TOKEN environment variable (default "GITLAB_TOKEN")
-  -d, --directory string     The directory where you're git repo lives.
+  -k, --api-key string       Your GitLab API key, if not set as a GITLAB_TOKEN environment variable (default "GITLAB_TOKEN") -d, --directory string     The directory where you're git repo lives.
 Defaults to your current working directory (default ".")
+  -g, --group-only           Set group to true to get only variables from the parent groups.
   -h, --help                 help for glen
-  -o, --output string        The output format.
-One of 'export', 'json', 'table'.
-Defaults to 'export', which can be executed to export all variables. (default "export")
+  -o, --output string        One of 'export', 'json', 'table'.
+Default 'export', which can be executed to export variables (default "export")
-  -r, --recurse              Set recurse to true if you want to include the variables of the parent groups -n, --remote-name string   The name of the GitLab remote in your git repo.
-Defaults to 'origin'.
-Check with 'git remote -v' (default "origin")
+  -r, --recurse              Set recurse to true if you want to include the variables of the parent groups -n, --remote-name string   Name of the GitLab remote in your git repo.
+Defaults to 'origin' (default "origin")

 Use "glen [command] --help" for more information about a command.
 ```